 Unfortunately, we had to cancel our 2020 party, but in 2022 we will be back in full force.
 The invitations have been sent.

-I’m always looking for new Kentucky Derby party ideas to keep the party fresh for us and our guests.
+I’m always looking for new Kentucky Derby party ideas to keep the party fresh for our guests and us.

 Whether you host a Kentucky Derby party or not, you will enjoy some of the creative decorating and food resources I’ve found ~ some definitely adaptable to any gathering.